brodybits/cordova-sqlite-express-build-support/README.md

 - macOS ("osx" platform)
 - ~~Windows 10 (UWP) DESKTOP and MOBILE (see below for major limitations)~~

 This plugin version uses the internal SQLite libraries on Android, iOS, and macOS.
-Note that this means that some recent SQLite security updates and other updates may not be included.
+Note that this means that some recent SQLite security updates and other updates may not be included, and this plugin version is missing enhancements to avoid database corruption discussed here: [`xpbrew/cordova-sqlite-storage-help#34`](https://github.com/xpbrew/cordova-sqlite-storage-help/issues/34)

-XXX TODO UPDATE THIS DOCUMENTATION for use of internal SQLite libraries
+XXX TODO COMPLETELY UPDATE THIS DOCUMENTATION for use of internal SQLite libraries

 Browser platform is currently supported with some limitations as described in [browser platform usage notes](#browser-platform-usage-notes) section below, will be supported with more features such as numbered parameters and SQL batch API in the near future.